Posted December 21st, 2017 by EverQuote Staff

 - Uninsured motorist insurance: Pays for the injuries of you and your passengers if you're hit by a driver without insurance or without enough to pay all your medical bills.
 In some states you can also buy uninsured motorist insurance that pays for your car's damage.

 - PIP and MedPay: Pay for the injuries of you and your passengers no matter who was at fault.

-No states require comprehensive or collision insurance, which pay for damages to your own car.
+No states require comprehensive and collision insurance, which pay for damages to your own car.
 But if you have a car loan or lease, your lender or leasor probably requires you to buy these coverage types.